MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Monitoring-the-Health-of-the-Management-Group.md

 manager:cfreemanwa
 ---
 # Monitoring the Health of the Management Group
 [!INCLUDE[om12long](../../om/manage/includes/om12long_md.md)] introduces a new dashboard view that provides a comprehensive picture of the health of your management group.
-The dashboard tries to answer the question, “do I need to do anything?”
+The dashboard tries to answer the question, "do I need to do anything?"

 The **Management Group Health** view allows you to see at a glance the health state of all management group functions, such as resource pools, and the management group infrastructure, such as management servers.
 It also shows you recent agent health state including gray agents, agent configuration for agents pending management, and agent versions.